xkeshav/gh-repo-care/README.md

 # GitHub Repo Care

-A npm CLI tool which help your GitHub repository to make it community supportive by generating necessary health files such as security/support/contribution/funding and customized template for pull requests/issues and discussions which boost your project for better contribution.
+A npm based CLI tool which help your GitHub repository to make it community supportive by generating necessary health files such as security/support/contribution/funding and customized template for pull requests/issues and discussions which boost your project for better contribution.

 <!-- Badges -->